embneural/Cascade-xDAWN-EEGNet-for-ERP-Detection/README.md

 <!-- USAGE EXAMPLES -->
 ### Usage
 1. Change src_path and root in main.py
-2. run visdom in console.
+2. run visdom in the console.
 ```sh
    visdom
 ```
-3. Run main.py in console.
+3. Run main.py in the console.
 ```sh
    python main.py
 ```